What is a Living Wage?

 How is the Living Wage calculated?

-Major expenses that workers face such as shelter costs, transportation, childcare, and food are in the calculation.
+The calculation looks at major expenses that workers face such as shelter costs, transportation, childcare, and food.
 Also taken into account are other expenses such as internet access, a modest annual vacation, and clothing.
-Any applicable government taxes, transfers, and benefits are factored in as well.
-The result is an hourly wage that a worker must earn in order to make ends meet where they live.
+Any applicable government taxes, transfers, and benefits are factored in as well, and which results in an hourly wage that a worker must earn in order to make ends meet where they live.

 Ontario Living Wage Rates